Early Action Deadline (For Dual Degree Applicants): November 1

-High school seniors are able to apply to the Taubman College of Architecture + Urban Planning via two pathways: Freshman Admission and Preferred Admission.
+High school seniors are able to apply to the Taubman College of Architecture + Urban Planning via two pathways: First-Year Admission and Preferred Admission.
 Because Freshman Admission to Taubman College is highly competitive, we encourage all high school seniors to apply Dual Degree to Taubman College and one of the following schools: the College of Literature, Science, and the Arts (LSA), the College of Engineering, or the Stamps School of Art & Design by the Early Action deadline (November 1).
-This option gives students two opportunities to be admitted to the University of Michigan, as well as the chance to be offered Preferred Admission Status should they not be offered Freshman Admission.
+This option gives students two opportunities to be admitted to the University of Michigan, as well as the chance to be offered Preferred Admission Status should they not be offered First-Year Admission.

-High school seniors who have demonstrated an interest in architecture that can be translated in a portfolio, are encouraged to apply for freshman admission.
+High school seniors who have demonstrated an interest in architecture that can be translated into a portfolio, are encouraged to apply for first-year admission.
 Demonstrated interest may include: taking visual art, CAD, or drafting classes; making things from imagination or invention (e.g. graphic design, furniture, sewing, crafts, costumes, theatre sets, etc.); experience with rendering software, digital technology (e.g. laser cutting, CNC machines, rapid prototyping, robotics, etc.) or woodshops; attending an architecture magnet high school, summer program, or after-school program; or working at an architecture firm.

 The most important consideration for students interested in studying at the University of Michigan is the quality of the core college preparatory curriculum.
 Students should elect advanced placement, international baccalaureate, honors, enriched, and accelerated high school courses when appropriate and possible.
-Recommended additional courses if available: 2D/3D design, Visual art, CAD, or drafting class; woodshops; graphic design; participation in architecture or design focused summer programs or high schools.
+Recommended additional courses if available: 2D/3D design, Visual art, CAD, or drafting class; woodshops; graphic design; participation in architecture or design-focused summer programs or high schools.